23Pulto/Pulto-s-Obfuscator/README.md

 ## Contact

-For suggestions or updates, visit [your website link] or reach out via email.
+For suggestions or updates, join my discord via guns.lol page on my profile.

 ---